 There are many websites with ideas and advice and many styles of training.
 Most research has shown that positive reward based training is the most successful.

 Vital for puppies/young dogs and also rescues.
 With other dogs, people, situations and noises

-Withdean Park – is a great place to meet other dogs and owners.
+Withdean Park – has a secure, fully enclosed area to meet other dogs and owners.
 See withdog.co.uk

 There is also an excellent resource from the dogs trust with a range of sounds designed to help socialise both puppies and older dogs.
 It’s free and includes fireworks.
 Available here.
 This takes a few weeks but works well for many dogs.

 Brighton is well served with local trainers and behaviourists.
 Anyone can claim these skills so look out for qualifications, references and recommendations.
 It is always advisable to do your homework when deciding the best trainer for you and your dog and any specific needs to focus on.
 Read reviews, check qualifications and experience, talk to the trainer, meet for a no obligation chat.

 Learning recall.
 Always a challenge, especially with so many exciting distractions!
 Vital for puppies and rescues.
 A fenced area provides a safety net or alternatively a long line.